MethodsAndPractices/vsteam/README.md

 The cases of every file is very important.
 This module is to be used on Windows, Linux and OSx so case is important.
 If the casing does not match Linux and OSx might fail.

 # Release Notes
+## 0.1.29
+Merge [Pull Request](https://github.com/DarqueWarrior/team/pull/12) from [Andy Neillans](https://github.com/aneillans) which included the following:

+- Fixed for on-premise URLS being incorrectly classed as VSTS accounts
+- Fixed for projects validation if you have more than 100 projects

 ## 0.1.28
 Added ID to approval default output.